tripathipalak/SkillRise/README.md

 MAIL_HOST=your_mail_host
 MAIL_USER=your_mail_user
 MAIL_PASS=your_mail_password

-AI_API_KEY=your_ai_api_key
 ```

-> Use the exact environment-variable names expected by your local configuration files.
-Never commit your `.env` file or expose credentials publicly.
+> Use the exact variable names expected by your local configuration.
+The AI helper in the current repository reads the Gemini credential from `GEMINI_API_KEY`.

 ---